Blog

 For example, extremely successful companies such as Apple, FedEx, and Toyota, although representing very different industries, rely on streamlined manufacturing processes, intense focus on supply chains and logistics, rigorous quality assurance protocols, and internal state-of-the-art software systems that automate, integrate, and support these functions.

 The pathology lab’s success factor is no different.
-The equivalent functions in pathology lab management by medical LIS software systems include workflow efficiency, seamless integration across all modules, automation of complex lab workflow processes, robust interoperability with various analyzers and electronic health record systems, and a growth-driven pricing model.
+The equivalent functions in pathology lab management by medical LIS software systems include workflow efficiency, seamless integration across all modules, automation of complex lab workflow processes, robust interoperability with various analyzers and electronic health record systems, and a growth-driven LIS model for pricing.

 Industry Insights: Digital Pathology Redefined - Uniting AI, Viewers, and a Robust LIS System for a Seamless Workflow

-Next, we’ll review the six best pathology management software features below before concluding with an outlook on the future of pathology lab software in general and offering those interested in a pathology lab report software demo the opportunity to learn more.
+Next, let’s review the six best pathology management software features below, then conclude with an outlook on the future of pathology lab software in general, and offer those interested in a pathology lab report software demo the opportunity to learn more.

-Request Demo: Speak with a LigoLab Product Specialist!
+Request Your LIS System Demo: Speak with a LigoLab Product Specialist!

 Key Pathology Lab Software Feature #1: Lab Sample Management System